venkatdangeti/ExplorEasy/README.md

 -Enter the location you would like the activity to be in.

--A map will be displayed along with the weather for that city
+-A map will be displayed along with the weather for that city.

 ![alt text](/Images/screenshot.png)